What is Premium Pricing Strategy & Is It The Best Choice for SaaS

 So, you’re setting out with your company’s first product offering.
-The SaaS field is intensely competitive, and like everyone else, you’re looking for a sales strategy that will help your product bring in more revenue than your competitors.
+The SaaS field is intensely competitive, and like everyone else, you’re looking for a sales strategy that will help your product bring in more revenue than similar products that your competitors offer.
 One simple way of doing this is to just charge more for your product—also known as premium pricing.

 Product quality, and the perception of that quality, reigns supreme in SaaS.
-In a field stacked with competitors, a brilliant product priced at a premium can give your current and prospective customers a favorable impression of your business’ commitment to quality.
+In a field stacked with competitors, a brilliant product priced at a premium can give your current and prospective customers a favorable impression of your business's commitment to high quality.

 Of course, premium pricing is not without its challenges.
 It is an exacting pricing strategy that isn't appropriate for every type of SaaS business.
 For those that can make it work, however, it can lead to untold market advantages, improved perception of your product’s quality, and tremendous profit margins.

 Premium pricing is a strategy that involves tactically pricing your company’s product higher than your immediate competition.
-The purpose of pricing your product at a premium is to cultivate a sense in the market of your product being just that bit higher in quality than the rest.
+The purpose of pricing your product at a premium is to cultivate a sense of your product’s market being just that bit higher in quality than the rest.
 It works best alongside a coordinated marketing strategy designed to enhance that perception.

 Premium pricing is closely related to the strategy of price skimming.
-However, unlike skimming, it involves setting prices high and keeping them there.
+However, unlike skimming, prestige pricing involves setting high prices and keeping them.
 Luxury brands have often implemented premium pricing, but this strategy has its place in SaaS, too.

 Pros and cons of premium pricing